EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Discussion

 The radius derived for the extended CSM in \S \ref{xrayanalysis} is $R_{\rm{e}} \sim 10^{13}$ cm, which is similar to the radius derived for EP250108a/SN 2025kg of $3.7 \times 10^{13}$ cm \citep{Srinivasaragavan2025b}, and XRF060218/SN 2006aj of $4\times10^{13}$ cm \citep{Irwin2025}. \citet{Srinivasaragavan2025b} hypothesize that the X-ray emission and first optical peak in EP250108a was due the breakout and cooling emission of a shocked cocoon formed from a collapsar jet \citep{Nakar2017, Hamidani2025}, while XRF060218/SN 2006aj has also been modeled as a failed jet within an extended CSM \citep{Nakar2015}.
 In addition, \citet{Sun2025} hypothesize that the first optical peak of EP240414a/SN 2024gsa was due to shock cooling emission with a very dense CSM of $R_{\rm{e}} \sim 2\times10^{14}$ cm, though the X-ray emission is due to synchrotron radiation from a weak, but successful relativistic jet. \citet{Rho2021} also find that the first optical peak for SN 2020bvc is likely from shock cooling emission at a CSM radius $R_{\rm{e}} \sim 10^{14}$ cm.
 Its radio properties were well described from synchrotron emission from a mildly relativistic jet, though its X-ray properties show excess flux that isn't consistent with the radio synchrotron spectrum \citep{Ho2020}.

 There are also additional SNe Ic-BL (iPTF16asu, SN 2018gep) in the literature that do not have clear double-peaked optical LCs, but display an early, luminous peak which is likely due to the combination of radioactive decay and shock cooling within an extended CSM environment \citep{Whitesides2017, Ho2019}.
 Both of these events do not have reported X-ray emission.
-In addition, \citet{Nakar2012} reported that the X-ray prompt emission of XRF100316D/SN 2010bh was from a relativistic shock breakout at $R_{\rm{e}} > 6 \times 10^{13}$.
+In addition, \citet{Nakar2012} reported that the X-ray prompt emission of XRF100316D/SN 2010bh was from a relativistic shock breakout at $R_{\rm{e}} \sim 5 \times 10^{13}$ cm.
 This event possessed similar X-ray properties to XRF060218/SN 2006aj with a slightly higher peak energy of $E_p \sim 30 $ keV \citep{Starling2011}, though the associated SN Ic-BL did not possess a double-peaked LC \citep{Chornock2010}.
+Indeed, the radius derived for the envelope of the shock cooling radius from optical/NIR observations was $\sim 10^{12}$ cm (around the radius expected for a Wolf-Rayet star), which means that any interaction signatures in the optical LC will likely have faded on quick timescales.
+The discrepancy between the envelope radius derived using the X-ray emission and optical emission points to two different emission components for this system, one with an extended CSM, and one without.

 Therefore, it is clear that interaction with an extended CSM plays a significant role in powering at least a subset of SNe Ic-BL.
 More significantly, every confirmed Ic-BL XRF-SN (XRF060218/SN 2006aj, XRF10316D/SN 2010bh, EP240414a/SN 2024gsa, EP250108a/SN 2025kg, and EP250827b/SN 2025wkm) shows evidence of this extended CSM interaction, whether that interaction produces the prompt X-ray emission or the first peak in the optical LC.
 Qualitatively, this gives evidence that XRF-SNe may have a more extended CSM surrounding their progenitors than normal SNe Ic-BL.
 Interestingly, \citet{Chevalier2008} also hypothesize that the late-time optical emission of XRF080109/SN 2008D, a Type Ib SN, is powered by CSM interaction.
 The fact that the late-time emission in this system is dominated by CSM interaction.
 This is in contrast to the early-time emission being dominated by CSM interaction in SNe Ic-BL XRF-SNe, which is likely due to the presence of the progenitor's He envelope, delaying the timescale of CSM interaction.